OpsChasingDev/Microsoft365/README.md

 # Microsoft365
-Scripts for managing assets and operations in Microsoft365
+Scripts for managing assets and operations in Microsoft 365